💰 Investing9 min read

 What geopolitical events actually do to markets

-India's economic fundamentals haven't changed.
+India's economic fundamentals haven't changed because of this event.
 Same GDP growth trajectory, same corporate earnings season, same RBI monetary policy.
-The structural case for Indian equities — domestic consumption, infrastructure spend, demographic growth — is unaffected by this event.
+The structural reasons to own Indian equities — domestic consumption, infrastructure spending, a large working-age population — are unaffected.

-The sectors that move are specific: defence stocks spike (they already did), travel and aviation stocks fall briefly, tourism takes a hit.
+The sectors that move are specific: defence stocks spike (they already did), travel and aviation stocks fall briefly, tourism takes a short-term hit.
 But a Nifty 50 or mid-cap index fund holds 50–150 companies across sectors.
-The noise from a few defence-adjacent names doesn't move the broad index much.
+The noise from a handful of names doesn't move the broad index much.

 Keep the SIP running.
-If anything, this month's SIP buys at a temporarily lower NAV, which is a small benefit for long-term investors.
+This month's SIP buys at a temporarily lower NAV, which is a marginal benefit for long-term investors.

 If you have lump sum money sitting in a savings account you were planning to invest anyway, a market dip is a reasonable entry point.
-Not a screaming buy — just better than last month.
+Not a screaming buy — just better than last month's price.

 Check your equity allocation.
-If markets falling 3–4% made you genuinely anxious about your investments, the problem is usually that your equity allocation is higher than your actual risk tolerance.
-That's the thing worth fixing, not your response to this specific event.
+If markets falling 3–4% made you genuinely anxious about your investments, the issue is usually that your equity allocation is higher than your actual risk tolerance.
+That's worth fixing — but the right fix is adjusting your allocation calmly, not selling in a panic and calling it a strategy.

 The one scenario where selling would be rational